Lenostatos/crownsegmentr/README.md

 #### segment_tree_crowns_core

 This function performs the segmentation by first calling the C++ back-end to calculate centroids and by then clustering the terminal centroids with the DBSCAN algorithm (as implemented in the [`dbscan::dbscan`](https://cran.r-project.org/package=dbscan) function).
 It takes point cloud data in the tabular form of a `data.frame` or `data.table` and returns a list with at most three elements.
 The first element always contains a vector of crown IDs with one ID for each point (i.e. row) in the input data.
 The second and third elements are optional and contain coordinates of terminal and prior centroids together with crown IDs and (row) indices of the points they belong to.

 #### data.frame/data.table Method

 This method just calls the core function and binds the returned crown IDs to the input table.
-It returns this extended table and, if requested, also the terminal centroids or all centroids calculated by the core function.
+It returns this extended table and, if requested, also the terminal centroids or all centroids returned by the core function.

 #### lidR::LAS Method

 Similar to the `data.frame`/`data.table` method in that it extends the input object with a crown ID attribute and, if requested, returns the centroids as separate `lidR::LAS` objects.
 The centroid objects are assigned the metadata of the input object.

 #### lidR::LAScatalog Method